 The Enchanted Wood

-Written by Enid Blyton and illustrated by Victoria Ball (cover) and Jan McCafferty (interior)
+Written by Enid Blyton and illustrated by Mark Beech (cover) and Jan McCafferty (interior)

 When Joe, Beth and Frannie move to the country they are amazed to find an Enchanted Wood and a magic Faraway Tree on their doorstep.
 They soon make friends with the magical characters who live there.
 Together they visit the strange lands that lie at the top of the tree and have the most exciting adventures-and narrow escapes!